TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

 Valve Configuration file is a simple and plain text file.
 It has similar structure as INI files commonly used in one of the popular operating systems and is compliant with Python module :mod:`ConfigParser`.

 Configuration file comprises of several *sections*.
-They can be grouped in to three categories.
-Names of sections given in **bold** text.
+They can be grouped into three categories.
+Names of sections are in **bold** text.

 #.
 Global settings:
     * **global**